 Traveler: Tara Schatz

 Vermont is amazing in the fall!
 Our family always does a weekend road trip just as the colors are at their peek.
 Often our trips are unplanned and we can’t score a hotel room.
-Vermont State Parks will almost always have a lean-to or cabin open, and the weather is usually warm enough in October to camp without freezing.
-Our favorite road trip so far has been in Southern Vermont – starting in Wilmington and driving in a circle – through the mountains, up the Connecticut River Valley, through the mountains again.
+Vermont State Parks will almost always have a lean-to or cabin open.
+And the weather is usually warm enough in October to camp without freezing.
+Our favorite road trip so far has been in Southern Vermont.
+Starting in Wilmington and driving in a circle.
+Starting in the mountains, up the Connecticut River Valley, through the mountains again.
 Favorite stops?
 Quechee Gorge State Park and Marsh-Billings-Rockefeller National Historic Park.

 You can read more about this adventure here.

 Here are a few of my favorites to visit in the fall.